SuperOfficeDocs/superoffice-docs/docs/database/tables/searchcriteria.md

 ---
-uid: searchcriteria
+uid: table-searchcriteria
 title: searchcriteria table
 description: Criteria storage for Selection and other Find mechanisms so.generated: true
 keywords:
   - "database"
-  - "searchcriteria"
+  - "SearchCriteria"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# SearchCriteria Table (201)
+# searchcriteria Table (201)

 ## Fields